News search results

 The results from your search are listed below:

-The long-term health consequences of Polycystic Ovary Syndrome (PCOS) are outlined in new revised guidelines published today by the Royal College of Obstetricians and Gynaecologists (RCOG).
+The risks and benefits of a “planned” or “elective” caesarean section are discussed in new Patient Information published today by the Royal College of Obstetricians and Gynaecologists (RCOG).